eeijcea/cordova-plugin-uic-udp/README.md

 ======================
 A Cordova plugin for UDP communications.
-Based in the original UDP plugin from applejacko (https://github.com/applejacko/cordova-plugin-uic-udp) but added new Method (getMessage) for:
+Based in the original UDP plugin from applejacko (https://github.com/applejacko/cordova-plugin-uic-udp) but added new Method (getMessage) for enabling:

 Sent UDP request (SSDP Discovery) and wait for Answers.

+Video link for some Field Tests conducted using this plugin and one ESP8266 device over regular Home WiFi:  https://youtu.be/E5sS6gw-2oU

 <b>Only for Android/Java clients!!!</b>